Last updated September 5, 2022.

-When your sleep is poor more nights than not, you may inadvertently do things that make sleep problems worse like going to bed too early, staying in bed when you can’t sleep, drinking alcohol, and taking naps.
-(52)
+When your sleep is poor more nights than not, you may have developed habits that inadvertently make sleep problems worse like going to bed too early, staying in bed when you can’t sleep, drinking alcohol, and counterproductive napping.

-Over-the-counter drugs can cause insomnia especially if they contain alcohol or caffeine.
+Some over-the-counter drugs can cause insomnia, especially if they contain alcohol or caffeine.

-If you take any prescription medications you suspect are causing your insomnia, it’s time to have a discussion with your doctor.
+If you take any prescription medications you suspect are causing your insomnia, it may be time to have a discussion with your doctor and/or pharmacist.